 Who can I hold liable for my truck accident injuries?

-There are multiple parties you could seek compensation from if you sustained an injury in a truck accident.
+You could seek compensation from multiple parties if you sustained an injury in a truck accident.
 They include:

 - Truck driver